sqroot-eu/sqroot.eu/_posts/2011/2011-08-29-a-good-way-to-spend-the-weekend-garage48-tartu-2011.markdown

 ![G48 1]({{ site.url }}/content/2011/08/g481.jpg)

 The forming of teams in the style unique to G48 went... well, in the end everyone had teams.
-For a long time I had no idea which project to join, but then an interesting challenge <a href="http://justgrab.it/">popped up</a> and I went for it.
+For a long time I had no idea which project to join, but then an interesting challenge popped up and I went for it.
 As always, some teams were at maximum capacity, some were disbanded, but every idea that deserved to live got it&#039;s chance.

-There were 8 of us: team <a href="http://justgrab.it/">JustGrabIt</a> - 2 designers, 2 back-end, a marketer, a visionary/project leader, an Android developer and a cross-functional do-it-all, hack-it-all IT guru.
+There were 8 of us: team JustGrabIt - 2 designers, 2 back-end, a marketer, a visionary/project leader, an Android developer and a cross-functional do-it-all, hack-it-all IT guru.
 A full team.
-The idea itself can best be explained by <a href="http://justgrab.it/">it&#039;s website</a>, but basically it&#039;s am Android slash web application for FB style <em>(I do hope they didn&#039;t coin the term)</em> like/dislike of real world objects.
+The idea itself can best be explained by it&#039;s website, but basically it&#039;s am Android slash web application for FB style <em>(I do hope they didn&#039;t coin the term)</em> like/dislike of real world objects.

-The first evening ended about 2 in the morning with <a href="http://kohanaframework.org/">Kohana</a> (more about my love for it: [That's how easy it is to create Twitter with Kohana 3]({% post_url 2011/2011-08-25-thats-how-easy-it-is-to-create-twitter-with-kohana-3 %})) and the environment set up, some of the MVC files written - basically being ready to fire at the task ahead at full speed.
+The first evening ended about 2 in the morning with <a href="http://kohanaframework.org/">Kohana</a> (more about my love for it: [That's how easy it is to create Twitter with Kohana 3]({{ site_url }}/2011/thats-how-easy-it-is-to-create-twitter-with-kohana-3)) and the environment set up, some of the MVC files written - basically being ready to fire at the task ahead at full speed.
 We used <a href="https://github.com/anroots/">GIThub</a> for VCS and I was unhappy to see yet another person struggle to install it (and Apache2) on The WB OS (World&#039;s Best Operating System).

 Sleep awaited on the hard floor of the lecture hall upstairs.
 I love G48 for leaving the venue open for (24 + 24)h.
 As expected, Zzzz... was one of the commodities not easily found as opposed to food and coffee which were always plentiful.
 I think we all suffered a minor case of sleep deprivation, but I&#039;m totally fine with it.